 The final product

 When all was said and done, I spent a whooping $300.xx on everything.
 For us, a new mattress, shelving, and floor/ceiling paint were a must, if we really wanted to make this a 100% room makeover.
-The bulk of our budget was spent on those much needed items.
+Most of our budget was spent on those much needed items.
 If all you need is simple decor ideas, bedding, etc. then your total will be much, much lower.

 The bottom line is, you do not need thousands of dollars to make your space, any space, look nice and pleasing (unless you want to be featured on Better Homes and Gardens of course ha ha).
-Some well chosen paint, bedding and wall decor can truly make a difference without hurting your budget.
+Some well chosen paint, bedding and wall decor can make a huge difference without hurting your budget.

 Budget Friendly Teenage Boy Bedroom Makeover-DIY